 The Postal Service appreciates its customers’ business and regrets any inconvenience posed by this temporary service suspension.

-Customers are advised to periodically check Mail Service Updates for updated information.
+Customers are advised to periodically check USPS Service Alerts for updated information. (posted 3/13/13)

 U.S. Postal Service acceptance of international lithium battery shipments

 The Postal Service is now allowing specific quantities of lithium batteries — when installed in the equipment they are intended to operate — to be sent to many international destinations, including Army Post Office (APO), Fleet Post Office (FPO) and Diplomatic Post Office (DPO) locations when permitted by the destination or host country.